Living in Romania

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Romania, with reports of theft, pickpocketing, and other forms of property crime occurring in major cities.
 Violent crime is also a concern, with reports of assaults, robberies, and other violent incidents occurring in some areas.
-Organized crime is also a problem in Romania, with reports of drug trafficking, human trafficking, and other criminal activities," said one expat in Romania.
+Organized crime is also a problem in Romania, with reports of drug trafficking, human trafficking, and other criminal activities," remarked one expat living in Romania.

 Is there a lot of diversity?
 Are people in Romania accepting of differences?